Dog ears come in various shapes and sizes; floppy, folded, small or large.

 These little critters are highly contagious and very difficult to get rid of.
 That is why it is essential to complete the treatment, or the infestation will return.

-Dog ear mites will also escape to other parts of the body when treatment begins, causing inching and scratching all over.
+Dog ear mites will also escape to other parts of the body when treatment begins, causing itching and scratching all over.

 You can breathe a sigh of relief as most mites don't live long without your dog as a host.